cloudfoundry/diego-notes/proposals/placement_pools.md

 #### Task/DesiredLRP

-We replace `stack` on Tasks and DesiredLRPs with `constraint`.  `constraint` will be **immutable** and is optional (leaving it off means "run this anywhere").
+We add `constraint` to Tasks and DesiredLRPs.  `constraint` will be **immutable** and is optional (leaving it off means "run this anywhere").

 #### Rep

 The `rep` should take accept a new command line flag `-tags` -- a comma separated list of tags.
-We should make these tags bosh configurable and should include `stack:lucid64` as one of the bosh-configured tags.
-We drop `-stack`.
+We should make these tags bosh configurable.

 The `rep` will include the list of `tags` in `CellPresence` and responses to `State` requests from the Auctioneer.

 #### Auctioneer

-The `auctioneer` will be responsible for enforcing `constraint`s.
-It does this today with `stack` -- extending it to apply the rules outlined above should be fairly straightforward.
+The `auctioneer` will be responsible for enforcing `constraint`s in addition to `rootfs` (see above).
+Extending it to apply the rules outlined above should be fairly straightforward.

 The only subtelty here is around the `PlacementError` that the `auctioneer` applies to ActualLRPs and Tasks that fail to be placed.
 There are two and these should be strictly interpreted as follows: